Some1and2-XC/Kyros/README.md

-# Some1and2's Kairos - A Fractal Generator
+# Some1and2's Kyros - A Fractal Generator
 #### Basic Class Oriented Fractal Generator with Binary Acceleration - Single Threaded, made with python
 # Key Features::
  - Uses CPU Optimisation for faster Execution Time